-Will Smith: Work Ethic, Wisdom & Winning
+Will Smith at 50: Work Ethic, Wisdom & Winning

 Will Smith is more than the loveable, funny, cool, attractive guy that we see when we see in movies or television shows–much more.
 Let’s be honest, Will Smith has come a long way.
-From a young boy in Philadelphia who was rhyming in house parties with his friend, DJ Jazzy Jeff, to now commanding more than $20 million dollars per movie, running a successful movie production company, giving millions back to the community, has been a mentor for everyone from Jamie Foxx and Tyrese to Nick Cannon and more, yet still is able to make time for his loving wife and children.
+From a young boy in Philadelphia who was rhyming in house parties with his friend, DJ Jazzy Jeff, to now commanding more than $20 million dollars per movie, running a successful movie production company, giving millions back to the community, has been a mentor for everyone from Jamie Foxx and Tyrese to Nick Cannon, Lil Romeo and more, yet still is able to make time for his loving wife and children.

-The list of Will’s accomplishments is long.
+Now, at age 50, the list of Will’s accomplishments is long.
 Take a look:

 – Won first ever Grammy Award in rap (1988)

 – First rapper to star in a television series (1990)

 – Starred in blockbuster summer film “Independence Day” (1996)

 – Starred in blockbuster summer film, “Men In Black” (1997) solidifying him as a superstar